The Miracle of Honeycomb

 Honeycomb Built By Bees

 Built by Bees offers fresh quality American honeycomb harvested straight from the beehives in the Okefenokee Swamp.
 This honeycomb is completely unprocessed, 100% edible and hand cut at Built by Bees’ kitchen.
 This edible honeycomb has a mild, delicious taste, incredible clarity ranging from light – medium in color, and a slow rate of crystallization.
-Not to mention all the good stuff from the hive: natural enzymes, royal jelly, propolis and bee pollen.
+Don’t forget all of the great stuff from the hive, including: natural enzymes, royal jelly, propolis and bee pollen.

 Where Can I Buy Honeycomb?